Q: I can't seem to log on to place bids. Who do I call?

 The computer bidding setup is normally 10ft to 30ft away from the auctioneer.
 Also there is a very slight delay in the sound.

-Don't depend on the audio on when to place your bids.
+Don't depend on the audio on when to place your bids or hesitate.
+Your ISP (Internet Service Provider) could also

 Every auction house around the country has their own rules as we also do on how the auction is run.